Melvin Swig

 Melvin Morse Swig (July 31, 1917 – May 14, 1993) was an American real estate developer and philanthropist.
-He was also owner of the National Hockey League's California Golden Seals and Cleveland Barons.
+He was also the owner of the National Hockey League's California Golden Seals and Cleveland Barons.

 Early life and education

 Swig was born to a Jewish family in Boston, a son of Benjamin Swig and grandson of politician and banker Simon Swig.
 He graduated from Brown University in 1939.

 Career

 Swig was a real estate developer and philanthropist in San Francisco and New York.
 He was heir to the Fairmont Hotel chain, and former chairman of the Swig, Weiler & Dinner Development Company, of San Francisco and Manhattan, a family-owned real estate company with holdings including the Fairmont Hotels.
 Swig served in the United States Army in World War II and later moved to San Francisco in 1946.

-In San Francisco, Swig was President of the Jewish Community Federation and the Jewish Community Endowment Fund.
-He established the Swig Judaic Studies Program at the University of San Francisco where he also served as chairman of the board.
+Swig was President of the Jewish Community Federation and the Jewish Community Endowment Fund in San Francisco.
+He established the Swig Judaic Studies Program at the University of San Francisco and he also served as chairman of the board.

+Swig owned the California Golden Seals after purchasing them in 1975.
+While he planned to move the team to San Francisco with a new arena, failures to get an arena planned by local politicians meant the end of the Seals.
+He took the advice of minority owner George Gund III, who suggested that his hometown of Cleveland would be idea for hockey and thus the Seals moved to become the Cleveland Barons on July 14, 1976.
+Fortunes did not improve for Cleveland, as the first season saw a young team get brutalized on the ice and in the box office, with ownership asking players to take a salary deferment for months.
+Players later threatened to boycott games until they were paid, which saw Swig, the league and its players association provide a combined $1.3 million to pay the players.
+Swig was bought out by the Gund brothers in the offseason.